Train and Compare Classifiers Using Misclassification Costs in Classification Learner App

 Open Classification Learner.
 Click the Apps tab, and then click the arrow at the right of the Apps section to open the apps gallery.
 In the Machine Learning and Deep Learning group, click Classification Learner.

-On the Classification Learner tab, in the File section, select New Session > From Workspace.
+On the Learn tab, in the File section, select New Session > From Workspace.

 In the New Session from Workspace dialog box, select the table